The Pearson Family

 Published: November 9, 1982

-Sir Neville Arthur Pearson, former chairman
+Sir Neville Arthur Pearson, former chairman of Arthur Pearson Ltd., the

-of Arthur Pearson Ltd., the publisher of Country Life magazine and
+publisher of Country Life magazine and other publications in Britain, died

-he had lived since leaving Britain in 1977.
+1977.
 He was 84 years old.

-Pearson publications are now part of the International Publishing
+The Pearson publications are now part of the International Publishing

 Corporation of London.
 Sir Neville had a lifetime association with St.